Rotorua man to be sentenced on 12 charges after three incidents

 "The complainant lost consciousness on several occasions and the defendant splashed water on her to wake her up."

-He also locked the door preventing the woman from leaving banging her head against a door when she did try to leave.
+He also locked the door, preventing the woman from leaving banging her head against a door when she did try to leave.

 The assaults went on for two hours, after which Maney made the woman clean up broken glass and her own blood.

-Then, Maney, who was under bail conditions to not drive, drove the woman's car to two locations, the second an address near Pohutukawa Drive.
-Maney told her it was the home of a "mobster" and he was going to kill her.
+Then, Maney, who was under bail conditions to not drive, drove the woman's car to two locations, the second an address near Pohutukawa Dr. Maney told her it was the home of a "mobster" and he was going to kill her.

 The woman fled, running through private properties before seeking refuge at a daycare.